-Table 5-1 shows the overnight capital cost11 estimates from the National Renewable Energy Laboratory (NREL) for CSP power plants currently in operation in the U.S. The per kilowatt cost varies widely, ranging from a low of \$2,250/kW for the Colorado Integrated Solar Project in Palisades, Colorado to a high of \$8,000/kW for the Solana Station in Phoenix, Arizona.
+Table 5-1 shows the overnight capital cost 12 estimates from the National Renewable Energy Laboratory (NREL) for CSP power plants in operation in the U.S. The per kilowatt cost varies widely, ranging from a low of \$4,385/kW for the Nevada Solar One power plant in Boulder City, Nevada to a high of \$9,384/kW for the Crescent Dunes Solar power plant in Tonopah, Nevada.

-11 Overnight capital cost "is an estimate of the cost at which a plant could be constructed assuming that the entire process from planning through completion could be accomplished in a single day" [6].
+&lt;sup>12 Overnight capital cost "is an estimate of the cost at which a plant could be constructed assuming that the entire process from planning through completion could be accomplished in a single day" [5].
 The overnight cost concept is used to avoid the impact of the differences in financing methods chosen by project developers on the estimated costs.